 Referee Kevin Williamson and Longford manager Mike Solan before the postponement of the Dioralyte O'Byrne Cup Round 1 match against Westmeath at Pearse Park on Saturday Photo: Ramsey Cardy/Sportsfile

-Longford’s defence of the O’Byrne Cup had ended without even kicking a ball amid major confusion as the first round game against neighbouring rivals Westmeath at Glennon Brothers Pearse Park on Saturday was postponed due to the frosty conditions.
+Longford’s defence of the O’Byrne Cup (going for 3-in-a-row in the Leinster senior football tournament) ended without even kicking a ball amid major confusion as the first round game against neighbouring rivals Westmeath at Glennon Brothers Pearse Park on Saturday last was postponed due to the frosty conditions.

 The small attendance that gathered for the pre-season fixture were greeted with the news that the referee, Kevin Williamson from Offaly, deemed that the pitch was unplayable with particular emphasis on the goalmouth at the town end of the ground which was described by one of the match officials as ‘rock concrete.’

-As per competition regulation, to the disappointment of the home county, Leinster GAA ruled that Westmeath will advance to the O'Byrne Cup quarter-final at home to Louth (on Wednesday night).
+As per competition regulation, to the disappointment of the home county, Leinster GAA ruled (apparently on a coin toss) that Westmeath advanced to the O'Byrne Cup quarter-final and their subsequent win over the Leinster champions Louth in Mullingar on Wednesday night.

-Longford will now enter the consolation O'Byrne Shield at the semi-final stage away to Wicklow on Saturday next, January 10th, following the 2-11 to 1-12 defeat for the Garden County at home against Meath.
+Longford will now enter the consolation O'Byrne Shield at the semi-final stage away to Wicklow at the Bray Emmets GAA grounds this Saturday (2pm throw-in) following the narrow 2-11 to 1-12 defeat for the Garden County against Meath in Aughrim last weekend.
+Carlow and Laois clash in the other semi-final.

 Longford were set to start with four senior debutants against Westmeath, notably Ronan Bleakley (Dromard), Oisin Kenny (Rathcline), Liam Glennon (Carrickedmond) and Matthew Flynn (Clonguish), in the build up to the start of the National League Division 4 campaign away to Waterford in Dungarvan on Saturday January 24th.